CapstoneSummer2026FPT/gigbridge-AI/README.md

 # GigBridge AI Server

-This is the independent AI microservice for the **GigBridge** freelance marketplace.
+This is the independent AI server for the **GigBridge** freelance marketplace.
 Built using Python and **FastAPI**, it provides core intelligent features (Job Post Generation, AI Interviews with voice processing, Talent Matching, and Analytics) via secure REST API endpoints.

 ---